guscost/protozoa/README.md

 - `tag`: the name of the HTML Node to create, if unspecified it will be a `<div>`
 - `ref`: the name of a property that the parent element can access for convenience
 - `init`: a function to run when the Node is created, with the Node as `this`
-- `children`: an array of nested templates, strings, numbers, or functions
+- `children`: a string, number, function, or an array of values or nested templates
 - `ch`: an alias for `children`

 The function returns an ordinary DOM Node with a few additions.
 You can append this Node anywhere in your HTML page: